hoc081098/rx_shared_preferences/README.md

 ```

 > NOTE: To disable logging when running in release mode, you can pass `null` or `const RxSharedPreferencesEmptyLogger()`
-> to `RxSharedPreferences` constructor or use `RxSharedPreferencesConfigs.logger` setter.
+> to `RxSharedPreferences` constructor, or use `RxSharedPreferencesConfigs.logger` setter.

 > NOTE: To prevent printing `↓ Disposed successfully → DisposeBag#...`.
 > ```dart